The Congruity Sales Engine

 The proven motion, in your stack and yours to keep.

-Once the motion is validated, the Engine runs it as the operator who'd have built it.
-It runs on your Apollo and HubSpot stack, so the work lives in your instance and stays yours.
+Once the motion is validated, the Engine runs it, operated by the same senior person who built it, not a junior rep. It runs on your Apollo and HubSpot stack, so the work lives in your instance and stays yours.
 Roughly two weeks from signature to live volume, because deliverability is done right rather than fast: inboxes warmed over 10 to 14 days, and a stop-and-fix protocol with named thresholds that auto-pauses volume rather than push through and burn your reputation.
-Capacity is deliberately limited so the copy and the judgment stay Michael's.
+Michael takes on a limited number of Engines at a time, so the copy and the judgment stay his.

 Honest boundaries